Imprisoned

 Mohammed Ahmad al-Tus

-Muhammad, a terrorist from Jabaa village in the south of the West Bank, was arrested on October 6, 1985 for resisting the Israeli occupation as part of Fatah fighters terrorist organization.
-He was thankfully shot and severely injured when he was arrested and then sentenced to life in prison.
+Muhammad is from Jabaa village in the south of the West Bank.
+He was arrested on October 6, 1985 for resisting the Israeli occupation as part of Fatah fighters organization.
+He was shot and injured when he was arrested and then sentenced to life in prison for carrying out anti-occupation operations.
+He is the sole survivor of the capture operation near the Jordanian border.

 Samir Abu Nima